Altercasting in Interpersonal Communication

 Altercasting is used in the context of communication and means an individual manipulates personal identity and situational cues so the Alter (other) adopts a particular identity or role type that serves the first individual’s personal goal.

 The underlying concept of altercasting is that we are goal directed.
-Alfred Adler wrote, “if we look at the matter more closely, we shall find the following law holding in the development of all psychic happenings: we cannot think, feel, will, or act without the perception of some goal” (2011).
+Alfred Adler wrote, “If we look at the matter more closely, we shall find the following law holding in the development of all psychic happenings: we cannot think, feel, will, or act without the perception of some goal” (Adler, 2011).
 A basic concept of role theory is that people interact based on the roles each individual is expected to play.
 However in altercasting the individual brings “personal purposes into interactions” and utilizes a manipulative program to cast the other into a role that will fulfil the first person’s goals.

 Weinstein and Deutschberger explain that the “pursuit of these purposes rather than the automatic unfolding of role reciprocity according to a normative written script is the underlying texture of interaction” (Weinstein & Deutschberger, 1963).